stashed/docs/docs/guides/latest/volumesnapshot/statefulset.md

 **Verify Restored Data :**

-We will create a new Statefulset with the restored PVCs to verify whether the backed up data has been restored.
+We are going to create a new Statefulset with the restored PVCs to verify whether the backed up data has been restored.

 Below, the YAML for the Statefulset we are going to create.